 Reason 2 Why Your Tire Cannot Be Repaired – Your Puncture Is In The No Repair Zone

 Modern tires also need to be puncture-free along the sides and in from the sides about 20% on both sides of the tire.
 If your puncture is near the sidewall you are out of luck.
 Tire shops need to keep customers safe, and they follow the standard industry guidelines and will not repair a puncture too close to either sidewall.
-And they should err on the side of caution.
+They should err on the side of caution to protect your safety and protect themselves from liabiility.
 Most do.

 Reason 3 Why Your Tire Cannot Be Repaired – Your Tire Has Other Issues

 If you have a bubble, a tear, or a big honking carbuncle on the side of your tire, it is unrepairable.
 Even if that is NOT why your tire went flat.
 If you have any area of the tire worn beyond the tread wear indicators, your tire is not repairable.
 If your tire is older than the internet, your tire is not repairable.
 If your tire is unevenly worn and any of the metal parts inside are visible your tire is not repairable.
 We can keep going.
 Basically, if your tire was not safe before the puncture, your tire shop would be crazy to try to repair the puncture.
 According to NHTSA, hundreds of people are killed each year due to tire failure.
 Your tire shop does not want you to be killed due to tire failure with the receipt for the repair sitting in the cupholder.

 Reason 4 Your Tire Cannot Be Repaired - You Have Run Flat Tires